 - Keep busy: play pool, dance or chat.

 Note: Links to external websites are listed below.
 The Irish Cancer Society is not responsible for the contents of external websites.

-Take a short test by Alcohol Action Ireland to see how much you’re drinking.
+Take a short test by Ask About Alcohol to see how much you’re drinking.